idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Change of the glossary Prefix matching option in Preferences > Glossary tab causes the automatic reload of the glossaries.
 - Saving notes in external .xliff or .xlf files that follow XLIFF 1.2 specification.

+The new build of CTE 2019 Forerunner (**2018092901**) is available for download, with the following:

+- Fixed Task > Remove notes function for some external xliff files (e.g. mqxliff).
+- Remembering the choices in QA > Check all panel.

 The new build of CTE 2019 Forerunner (**2018100401**) is available for download, with the following:

 - Added "Adjust start punctuation" command/shortcut in the menu Edit > Target segment.
 - Added "Clone" function to "Term Editor".
 It enables the creation of a new term based on the currently edited term.
-- Holding the CTRL key while closing the "New Term" dialog switches to the "New fragment" dialog.
+- Holding the CTRL key while closing the "New Term" dialog via the Close dialog switches to the "New fragment" dialog.
 The switch also works while closing the "New fragment" dialog.
 - Highlighting of non-translatables overwrites the highlight color of glossary or TM matches.

+The new build (**2018100402**) has the Clone button grayed initially.

 Τhe new build of CTE 2019 Forerunner (**2018100901**) is available for download, with the following: